nikolai6767/pallas-analysis/README.md

 ## About

-PALLAS implements a subset of the [OTF2](https://www.vi-hps.org/projects/score-p) API.
+Pallas implements a subset of the [OTF2](https://www.vi-hps.org/projects/score-p) API.
 It also implements the [Murmur3 hashing function](https://github.com/PeterScott/murmur3).

 ## Usage

-After compiling PALLAS, install [ezTrace](https://eztrace.gitlab.io/eztrace).
+After compiling Pallas, install [ezTrace](https://eztrace.gitlab.io/eztrace).
-Make sure you enable the relevant modules, and make sure to have the compiled PALLAS libs in your library path.
+Make sure you enable the relevant modules, and make sure to have the compiled Pallas libs in your library path.
 Then trace any program by running `mpirun -np N eztrace -t <your modules> <your programm>`.
 The trace file will be generated in the `<your programm>_trace` folder.

 ## Configuration

-A JSON Config file can be given to PALLAS with the CONFIG_FILE_PATH environment variable.
+A JSON Config file can be given to Pallas with the CONFIG_FILE_PATH environment variable.
-If that variable is empty, PALLAS will try to load a config.json in the current directory.
+If that variable is empty, Pallas will try to load a config.json in the current directory.
 If that file does not exist, a default config will be loaded.
 That file is a mirror image of the ParameterHandler class in `libraries/pallas/src/ParameterHandler.h` An example config file is given here as config.json.